© 2019 Baptist Health. All Rights Reserved.

 - Get screened.
 Finding cancer or precancerous changes early is among the best ways to guard against some types of cancer.
 Ask your doctor about recommended screenings.

-For more information on what you can do to reduce your risk for cancer, talk to your healthcare provider.
+For more information about what you can do to reduce your risk for cancer, talk to your healthcare provider.